-The design modules will be supported by Communication Skills I and 2, where you will learn to effectively communicate and present your interior design proposals by developing your analogue and digital drawing and representational skills.
+Both supporting studies run throughout the year, underpinning and reinforcing the skills you are learning in the design modules.
+Communication Skills I and II will assist you to effectively communicate and present your interior design proposals by developing your analogue and digital drawing and representational skills.
 You will also be introduced to digital modelling techniques such as laser cutting.
-The Interior Histories modules explore how the study of history can inform your own design practice by developing your understanding of design vocabularies and their combination in different contexts.
+Interior Histories I and II explores how the study of history can inform your own design practice by developing your understanding of design vocabularies and their combination in different contexts.
 Studying the evolution of interior design will also enable you to better understand the present and to situate your own work within a contemporary context.